-The SENCO monitors the movement of children within the SEN system in school and provides staff and governors with regular reports regarding this.
-The SENCO and Headteacher hold regular meetings to review the work of the school in this area.
+The SENDCO monitors the movement of children within the SEN system in school and provides staff and governors with regular reports regarding this.

+The SENDCO and Headteacher hold regular meetings to review the work of the school in this area.

-Teachers complete Case Studies for children with SEN who are not making expected progress or giving cause for concern.
+The teachers complete Case Studies for children with SEN who are not making expected progress or giving cause for concern.